-- Select the answer to trigger a conditional display in the second dropdown box.
-In this case, Disagree.
+Select the answer to trigger a conditional display, in this case, Mildly Disagree.

-- To add a second answer to trigger a conditional display besides Disagree, select the Add Rule button to make it an "or" situation.
+To add a second answer to trigger a conditional display besides Mildly Disagree, select the Add Rule button to make it an "or" situation.

-- Repeat the process from steps 2 and 3 above to add the second condition.
-Select Strongly Disagree.
-This will cause either Disagree or Strongly Disagree to trigger a conditional display question.
+Repeat the process from steps 2 and 3 above to add the second and third condition.
+Select Disagree for the first rule and Strongly Disagree for the second rule.
+This will cause Mildly Disagree, Disagree, and Strongly Disagree to trigger a conditional display question.

 When there are multiple answers that can be selected for a question and you want to have two or more answers trigger a conditional response, select the Add "AND" Condition button instead of the Add Rule button.
 This allows two or more answers to trigger a conditional question.